stevecooperorg/kube-gestalt/README.md

 in more detail;

+- create a cluster for local testing using KinD.
 - create a basic web server which can connect to a kubernetes API
 - create an example kube-gestalt app which monitors pods and nodes
 - in the example, create a pod-node gestalt which shows the pod and details from the node it's running from